everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 `componentize-py` bundles `CPython`, `libc`, and other dependencies into the Wasm component to interpret and provide a Python environment for our code.
 Like JavaScript, this comes at a size and performance cost but is necessary to run Python code.

 We recommend reading the [Introducing Componentize-Py][introducing-componentize-py-blog] blog post for more information on writing Python-sourced components.
-Also, the [Introducing Componentize-Py: A Tool for Packaging Python Apps as Components][introducing-componentize-py-video] is an excellent talk that explains how `componentize-py` works.
+Also, [Introducing Componentize-Py: A Tool for Packaging Python Apps as Components][introducing-componentize-py-video] is an excellent talk that explains how `componentize-py` works.

 ### IPFS